hidelab/diffcoexp/README.md

 ```
 ## 3. Example

-This example illustrates the workflow of downloading gene expression data from GEO and identifying differentially coexpressed links (gene pairs) and enriched genes.
+This example illustrates the workflow of downloading gene expression data from GEO and identifying differentially coexpressed links (DCLs) and differentially coexpressed genes (DCGs).

 ```R
 library(GEOquery)